esm-tools/esm_tools/docs/yaml.rst

 needs to create or edit easy-to-write `YAML` files to run a model or a coupled setup, speeding up the configuration process, avoiding bugs and complex syntax.
-The same should apply to developers that would like to implement their models in `ESM-Tools`: the implementation consist on the configuration of a few `YAML` files.
+The same should apply to developers that would like to implement their models in `ESM-Tools`: the implementation consists on the configuration of a few `YAML` files.

 YAML-Specific Syntax
 ~~~~~~~~~~~~~~~~~~~~